MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-log-analytics.md

 ### Add a custom registry check

-FIM baselines start by identifying characteristics of a known-good state for the operating system and supporting application.
+File integrity monitoring baselines start by identifying characteristics of a known-good state for the operating system and supporting application.
 For this example, we'll focus on the password policy configurations for Windows Server 2008 and higher.

 |Policy Name                 | Registry Setting|
 |----------------------------|-----------------|